1. Changes to this Policy

 2. What personal information do we collect?

-We collect personal information to provide our services and solutions, to conduct our business, and to improve our products, services, and client service, and for certain other purposes explained below.
+We collect personal information to provide our services and solutions, to conduct our business, and to improve our products, services, and customer service, and for certain other purposes explained below.

 The type of personal information we collect will depend on the purpose for which it is collected and used.
 We will collect personal information to the extent that is reasonably necessary for that purpose.